Gandi/hubot-phabs/README.md

     .phad feedall to <room>
         creates a catchall feed to <room>.
-        Only tasks are included in this feed.
+        Only tasks are included in this feed unless the var PHABRICATOR_FEED_EVERYTHING is set and is not set to '0'
         permission: phadmin

     .phad removeall from <room>